BloomPIUM/reference/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: feature_request
+name: Feature request
-about: github issue 등록을 위한 템플릿1
+about: Create new feature for this project
-title: ''
+title: [FEAT]
 labels: ''
 assignees: ''